shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 structures the code base specifically so that AI will be able to verify it.
 1. And I'll give a bunch of examples of practices that make an effective feedback loop far easier, and some arguments to show why this is more difficult if we don't have these practices.
-1. My hope is that these blog posts will help a little in making this critical perspective a central part of the AI-implemetation discussion.

 ### Implementation
 I'll explore ways that these approaches can be applied using design patterns or a framework.
-The main technical requirement is to be able to "rule-out" as many "bugs" as possible, as quickly as possible.
+The main technical requirement I'll address is to be able to "rule-out" as many "bugs" as possible, as quickly as possible.
 "Quick" means that almost all "bugs" can be ruled-out in a few seconds by the AI without human intervention.
 There will, of course, also be slower verifications like e2e tests - but most bugs should be caught by the faster tests, earlier in the process.